 The Trello operations team has designed systems to keep the service running even if the underlying infrastructure experiences an outage or other significant issue.
 Every critical Trello service has a secondary, replicated service running simultaneously with mirrored data in a different AWS availability zone than the primary server.
 Additionally, each Trello database server has a replicated service running in a third availability zone with data that is mirrored on a one hour delay.

 Because it is critical to have reliable access to your business’ important projects and data, Trello has been architected to survive a single availability zone outage without significant service interruptions.

-In the even more unlikely event that Trello’s entire AWS EC2 region is irrecoverably lost, Trello will restore servers using automated configuration systems.
-In this event, user data would be recovered from backups as quickly as possible, with no more than of 24 hours of data loss.
+In the even more unlikely event that Trello’s entire AWS EC2 region is irrecoverably lost, we will restore servers using automated configuration systems.
+In this event, Trello’s systems are designed to recover user data as quickly as reasonably possible, with a target of no more than of 24 hours of data loss.

-Trello's Site Reliability Team regularly tests the various components of its Business Continuity architecture to ensure continued operations.
+Trello's SRE team regularly tests the various components of its Business Continuity architecture to ensure continued operations.
 Trello does not currently run anything like Chaos Monkey.

 A Trello problem impacting a Trello Enterprise customer will be assigned a Severity Level and handled according to the resolutions in Table 1.

 |Severity 1||Trello is not available or is unusable.||Work begins within 1 hour from report, temporary resolution within 4 hours, final resolution within 7 hours.||The site is not responding; all text on the site is being translated into elven runes.|